AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 encodings using compression techniques that have non-uniform receiver-end computational load.
 The attacker can inject pathological datagrams into the stream that are complex to decode and that cause the receiver to be overloaded.
-H.264 is particularly vulnerable to such attacks, as it is extremely simple to generate datagrams containing NAL units that affect the decoding process of many future NAL units.
+AV1 is vulnerable to such attacks, as it is exremely simple to generate datagrams containing OBUs that affect the decoding process of many future OBUs.
 Therefore, the usage of data origin authentication and data integrity protection of at least the RTP packet is RECOMMENDED, for example, with SRTP [RFC3711].